danielefongo/toggl-tracker/readme.md

 To use toggl-tracker just install it from npm and run it:
 ```
 npm install -g toggl-tracker
+toggl-tracker install danielefongo/picky # optional
+toggl-tracker install danielefongo/append # optional
+toggl-tracker install danielefongo/check # optional
+toggl-tracker install danielefongo/summary # optional
-toggl-tracker <mode>
+toggl-tracker run <action>
 ```

-If you run the tool for the first time, it will ask you some useful informations like working days, working hours intervals and so on (they will be stored in user home).
+If you run the tool for the first time, it will ask you some useful information like working days, working hours intervals and so on (they will be stored in user home).
 It will also ask you to provide:
 * **Toggl token**
 * **Toggl workspace**
 * **Google token** (optional)